Phil-y/DHR-Net/README.md

 # [Displays2026]DHR-Net

-This repository is the official implementation of DHR-Net: An ultra-lightweight U-Net based on efficient convolutional attention for medical image segmentation using PyTorch.
 🔥🔥This repo is the official implementation of ['DHR-Net: An ultra-lightweight U-Net based on efficient convolutional attention for medical image segmentation'](https://doi.org/10.1016/j.displa.2026.103425), accepted at Displays2026🔥🔥